 Takes longer to heat things up due to a lower wattage.

-Simple, no-frills design features dial controls and a variety of food cooking and thawing settings.
-Compact size is great for small spaces.
-Best for preparing small items and snacks.
-6 power levels.
+Simple, no-frills design with dial controls.
+Variety of food cooking and thawing settings.
+Great for small spaces.
+Good for small items and snacks.
+Six power levels.
 Handle is durable and easy to grip.

 Heading off to college is an exciting time.
 You’ll learn new things, make new friends, and enjoy a new kind of independence.
 Before the hard work in the classroom begins, however, think about your new living space.
 It’s important to create a room that suits your needs.
 A microwave for your dorm room can be a big part of that, and it can help ensure that you remain fully fuelled as you embrace new challenges in college.

 Without home-cooked meals, you’ll be fending for yourself in the food department.
 The campus cafeteria may be right around the corner, and pizza is always just a phone call away.
 But neither of those options are budget-friendly.
 Nor are they always the healthiest choices.

 A dorm microwave can help you stave off hunger when you’re in a rush, economize when you need to, and satisfy snack cravings when you’re hanging out with pals watching a movie.